 a.
 Follow up with system/application/process owner.

-i.
-Require owner to perform a risk assessment based on policy (annual if high risk or mission critical and bi-annual for the rest)
+- i.
+Require the owner to perform a risk assessment based on policy (annual if high risk or mission-critical and bi-annual for the rest)

 b.
 Follow up with the supplier.
 Access logs available?
 Any pending items resolved?
 Are things on their end as expected?
 Any owner concerns?
 Risk assessment identified deficiencies?

 c.
 Based on risk (annually or bi-annually), resubmit third-party information security risk assessment to assess what has changed, what needs closer scrutiny, or identify inconsistencies with previous assessments

 d.
 Establish a working relationship with your supplier

 e.
 Participate in supplier’s product improvement committee.
 What changes are been considered?
 How would they impact the organization’s risk and security postures

 f.
 Review security incidents involving the system/application/process.
 Are these due to non-compliance?